hmrc/plastic-packaging-tax-returns-frontend/README.md

 ### Accessibilities Test

-The following command will only run the accessibilities test in a11y directory
+The following command will only run the accessibilities test in a11y directory.
+Please note that to run the accessibilities tests you will need to install Node v12 or above
 ```
 sbt a11y:test
 ```